sirselim/diagnostics_exome_reporting/README.md

 install.packages('rmarkdown')
 install.packages('pander')
 ```

 *NOTE: for Shiny Server to be correctly installed you will require both `shiny` and `rmarkdow` packages to be installed.*

 ## Current to-do list and fixes/features pending

   - [ ] look at moving this to-do list over to a roadmap in the wiki
+  - [ ] output docx and html version of the report, the html version can be viewed in VCF-DART Viewer (new tab)
+  - [ ] option to run without coverage text file (more a research purpose)
+  - [ ] look at integrating VCF-DART and VCF-DART Viewer into a shinydashboard (and within a docker container)
   - [x] ~~GitHub repo requires ssh passphrase each use~~
   - [x] ~~add a Shiny GUI to the front end~~
   - [x] ~~update DART-view (other shiny app) to point to the correct directory for viewing results~~